 B.1.9 – Associate

-To qualify for Associate Membership, an applicant must be employed at a golf course and does not qualify for membership under the Class A, Superintendent Member or Class C Bylaws definition.
+To qualify for Associate Membership, an applicant must be employed at a golf course and does not qualify for membership under the Class A, Class B or Class C Bylaws definition.
 Associate Members shall have such privileges of the Association as the Board of Directors may specify by Standing Rules, except those of voting and holding office.

 B.1.10 – Student